A Beginner’s Guide to Mobile User Acquisition

 Cost Per Install

-The Cost per Install, or CPI, measures the costs that you will have for ads that trigger an installation of your app.
-CPI varies much by ad formats you use.
-If you are using non-incent banner ads you will most likely pay much more for each install than buying downloads via an incentivized offerwall.
+The Cost per Install, or CPI, measures the costs you have to carry for ads that trigger an installation of your app.
+CPI varies according to the ad formats you use.
+If you are using non-incent banner ads, you will most likely pay much more for each install than buying downloads via an incentivized offerwall.

 Cost Per Active User

-The Cost per Active User measures the mobile user acquisition costs that you need to spend in order to reach users that will use your app actively.
-Every company needs to define for themselves what active means for them.
+The ost per active user measures the mobile user acquisition costs that you need to spend in order to reach users that will actively use your app.
+Every company needs to define for themselves what active means.

 Some companies might say that an active user is a customer who returns to the app at least once a month.
-In this case you might also hear the term ‘retention rate’.
-CPAU is always higher than CPI, since not every install you are buying will convert into an active user.
+In this case, you might also hear the term ‘retention rate’.
+CPAU is always higher than CPI, since not every install you buy will convert into an active user.

 You want to learn more about C-Types?
 Then take a look at this article.